-Gross Profit.
-Gross profit increased to \$19.9 million for the year ended December 31, 2022 from \$17.1 million for the year ended December 31, 2021, representing a 17% increase.
-The cost of revenue increased by \$0.4 million, representing a 7% increase, for the year ended December 31, 2022.
-The increase was primarily due to the increasing volume of messages distributed by clients, with a total of approximately 2.1 billion messages during the year ended December 31, 2022, representing an increase of 238 million, or 13.0% higher, than in the same period last year.
-The percentage increase in cost of revenue is lower than our revenue growth over the same period and therefore our gross margin percentage increased by 1.7% compared with the same period in 2021 to 74.8% for the year ended December 31, 2022.
+Cost of revenue increased by \$0.2 million, or 16%, for the quarter ended March 31, 2022, compared to the same period in 2021.
+The increase was primarily due to increasing volume in communications distributed by clients, with total messages in the quarter ending March 31, 2022 of 436 million being 42 million or 11% higher than in the same period last year.
+The percentage increase in cost of revenue is lower than our revenue growth over the same period and therefore our gross margin percentage increased from 69% for the quarter ended March 31, 2021 to 71% for the same period in 2022, or by 2%.

-Operating Expenses.
+Operating Expenses

 SpringBig continues to prioritize revenue growth while ensuring expenses are managed in an appropriate manner to ensure we are able to handle the growth with appropriate personnel, infrastructure and processes and also ensuring net loss is maintained within an acceptable range.